Thermal and Reionisation History within a Large-Volume Semi-Analytic Galaxy Formation Simulation: Modelling Galaxies and the Epoch of Reionisation

 \subsection{Reionisation in \meraxes}

 Reionisation is incorporated self-consistently in \meraxes using the computationally efficient semi-numerical code $\cmfast$.
 Using perturbation theory, \cmfast generates evolved density and velocity fields which are then converted to stellar mass and star formation rate (SFR) grids using a simple parameterisation to describe the galaxies.
 In \meraxes the first two fields come directly from the N-body simulations thus retaining the non-linear effects of structure formation while the stellar mass grids are computed realistically by \meraxes making use of the full galaxy properties.
-In this work we extend the reionisation calculations of \meraxes to additionally follow the evolution of the spin temperature, $T_{\rm S}$, of $\hone$ by incorporating the heating and ionisation of the IGM by X-rays following the same approach taken within $\cmfast$.
-In this section we describe the implementation of reionisation and thermal evolution in $\meraxes$.
+In this work, we extend the reionisation calculations of \meraxes to additionally follow the evolution of the spin temperature, $T_{\rm S}$, of $\hone$ by incorporating the heating and ionisation of the IGM by X-rays following the same approach taken within $\cmfast$.
+For all of the reionisation calculations we use a grid resolution of $1024^3$ corresponding to a cell resolution of $\sim 0.2$ $\oneh$ Mpc, which is smaller than the typical size of $\hii$ regions during the EoR (\citealt{Stu2004}).
+In this section, we describe the implementation of reionisation and thermal evolution in $\meraxes$.